 - Let the lemon glaze harden, about 15 minutes, before serving.

-Here a few of my other baked donut recipes for you to enjoy….
+A few more baked donut recipes for you to enjoy!